 Take your time through this magnificent stretch!
-Pay close attention to the weather because you are exposed for a decent stretch.
-One eventually reaches the junction with the Jeep trail.
+Pay close attention to the weather, because you are exposed for a decent stretch.
+You will eventually reach the junction with the jeep trail.

 This dirt road has a steep decline in just a few miles.

 The dirt road features some of the highest concentrations of wildflowers found anywhere (depending on the time of year).

 The myriad of colors from the flowers is just astounding!
 The last section of the route features one more climb up to Geneva Lake.

 You will eventually catch a glimpse of Maroon Peak in the distance, providing a sign of what's to come.

 Geneva Lake features numerous campsites, and the lake is located in a spectacular area.

 Night two of the circuit features another fantastic camping spot!